nonarkitten/GnGeo/README.md

-# Amiga-GnGeo
+# GnGeo
-Neo Geo Emulator for M68K Amiga Computers
+Neo Geo Emulator for M68K Amiga Computers.

 This is a deep port of the GNGEO emulator for the M68K platform suitable for 68060 and Vampire equiopped Amiga computers.
+Due to substantial deviations from the original Amiga-GnGeo fork, I've de-forked the whole repository.

 Done:
 - removed requirement with ixemul; ixemul made a lot of tasks in GNGEO slower than they needed to be (especially with file handling).